 The first and most apparent changes you’ll experience with your senior dog will likely relate to his or her activity level.
 Older dogs, like older people, generally don’t have as much energy as they used to.
 You may see diminished activity and diminished interest in activities as dogs have less energy resources.

 Because of changes to your dog’s physicality and your dog’s energy level, you may also see changes to his or her appearance.
 Elder canines may put on more weight due to experiencing less activity.
 Metabolic changes can also result in weight gain and/or weight loss.

 Your senior dog will also be more susceptible to diseases and illnesses, just like senior citizens.
 If you notice changes in his or her urination habits or excessive panting and/or barking, for instance, you may want to consider having your canine companion seen by your veterinarian.

 Bad breath (outside of the norm, of course), difficulty moving, confusion, disorientation, skin and/or changes, and so on are other changes you want to keep an eye on.
-For helpful advice in this area, review our page on common illnesses affecting senior dogs.

 How You Can Help